nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages/package-manifest.md

     | (1.0,2.0)	| 1.0 < x < 2.0   |
     | [1.0,2.0]	| 1.0 <= x <= 2.0 |

-- The `<version>` must refers to the `org.nuxeo.distribution.version` property of the Nuxeo platform
+- The `<version>` must refer to the `org.nuxeo.distribution.version` property of the Nuxeo platform
-- As only one range can be defined, **exclusion is not possible**.
-To achieve the same purpose, you should use the `<conflicts>` tag and/or do separate specific releases of your package
+- Only one range can be defined and **exclusion is not possible**.
+To achieve the same purpose, use the `<conflicts>` tag and/or do separate specific releases of your package

 ### Patterns (former way)